ones-and-zeros/AoC/readme.md

 Collection of my solutions for the [Advent of Code](https://adventofcode.com) series.

 ## My Path
 I discovered the **Advent of Code** in December 2021 and decided to give the puzzles a try.
 I used c++ and found it  refreshing to work on small projects with no dependencies outside of the standard library.
 I was able to progress through the first two weeks of 2021 rather efficiently and had a love/hate relationship with the challenges within the last week.
-I was almost able to complete all of 2021, as day 23 part 2 is all that remains incomplete, which I plan to revisit soon.
-After *nearly* completing 2021, I decided to explore 2015, the first year, and was able to **complete 100% of 2015**.
+I was almost able to **complete all of 2021**, although I had to come back at a later time for Day 23 part 2.
+I also decided to explore 2015, the first year, and was able to **complete 100% of 2015** also.
 I have found this exercise very enjoyable and I look forward to exploring more years to come.

 ## Goals
 * **have fun**